refinery29/api-standards/README.md

 * Use **plural nouns** only (no singular nouns).
 	* Plural-only makes URLs consistent.
 	* Plural english nouns can be hurdle for developers who's first language isn't english. `/people` vs `/person/1234`
-* Use HTTP verbs (GET, POST, PUT, DELETE, PATCH) to operate on the collections and elements.
+* Use HTTP verbs (GET, HEAD, POST, PUT, DELETE, PATCH) to operate on the collections and elements.
    * Yes, you should support PATCH.
 More on that below.
 * URL v. header:
     * If it changes the logic you write to handle the response, put it in the URL.